Overview

 - Set up Apple Pay

-- Show on pages: You can show the payment request button on the cart, checkout, or on the product page.
+- Show on pages: You can display the payment request button on the cart, checkout, or product page.

 - Button Settings:

-- Type: Select the button type you would like to have as either Buy, Pay, or Donate.
+- Type: Select the button type you want to have as Buy, Pay, or Donate.

-- Theme: Choose the button theme as either dark, light, or light outline.
+- Theme: Choose the button theme as either a dark, light, or light outline.

-Google pay button on the cart page will appear in the following manner:
+The Google Pay button on the cart page will appear in the following manner:

 Stripe Checkout